HariSekhon/Knowledge-Base/linux.md

 Compiles packages from source using Portage package manager.

-If you tuning the compilation settings and have the patience to wait for it, this creates the most elite systems, ultra customized and noticeably snappier.
+If you tune the compilation settings and have the patience to wait for it, this creates the most elite systems, ultra customized and noticeably snappier.

-Down side is that you spend your life compiling software.
+Downside is that you spend your life compiling software.
 When you go to [Debian](debian.md) it's shocking how quick it is to install packages and get on with your life...